tsender/eecs545_artificial_curiosity/docs/docs/api-documentation.md

 is_valid_position(img, fov, position)
 ```

+**Arguments**:

-Parameters: The image, fov and position passed to get_fov in map.py
+  The image, fov and position passed to get_fov in map.py

+**Returns**:

-Returns: A boolean indicating whether it is a valid position or not, i.e. atleast [fov] pixels away from image edge
+  A boolean indicating whether it is a valid position or not, i.e. atleast [fov] pixels away from image edge

 <a name="map_helpers.find_sitting_pixels"></a>
 #### find\_sitting\_pixels